 - The Rio Grande passes by Creede to the south with plenty of spots to cast a line.

 - The headwaters of the Rio Grande and the Rio Grande Reservoir are just over an hour away.
 Take Hwy 149 north for 20 miles to Co Rd 520.
-Take left, and follow to the lake.
+Take a left, and follow to the lake.

 - Road Canyon Reservoir Number 1 is a closer option in the same direction as Rio Grande Reservoir.